ianhaddock/shellscripts/README.md

-miraclemile
+shellscripts
 ===========

+##Shellscripts
-Shellscripts - many of these are old and most are very hacky
+Putting together any of the old scripts I find lying about for future reference.
+Be warned, many of these are old and very hacky.
+Low portability and not well commented.